 So, if you would rather not spend your time as a spectator in the gallery but would like to learn a new skill and meet new people then officiating could be for you!

-Once the officials site has been integrated with the main website, you will be able to log into the members area where you will be able to:
+Once you have your first British Swimming officials qualification, you will be able to access the members area where you will be able to:

-Contemporary Issues is now done as an on-line workshop via the IOS.
-For a step-by-step guide on navigating the IOS website, click here.
-It is a Mandatory CPD required by the British Swimming Officials Licensing requirements (M5) and aimed at Swimming Technical Officials who are already licensed (renewal due within next four years) or wish to become a licensed British Swimming Official.
-The workshop covers: the ASA Code of Ethics; Safeguarding and Protecting Children and Vulnerable Adults; Embracing Diversity; Health and Safety; Officials’ Training and the ‘World of Swimming’ .
+Contemporary Issues is a mandatory CPD as identified in the British Swimming Officials Licensing requirements (M5) and is aimed at Swimming Technical Officials who are already licensed (renewal due within next four years) or wishing to become a licensed British Swimming Official.
+The workshop covers: the Swim England Code of Ethics; Safeguarding and Protecting Children and Vulnerable Adults; Embracing Diversity; Health and Safety; Officials’ Training and the ‘World of Swimming’.

-If you're 25 or under, head to the ASA's Young Officials section, or read more about becoming a swimming official in the British Swimming zone.
+If you're 25 or under, head to Swim England's Young Officials section, or read more about becoming a swimming official in the British Swimming zone.
 There you will find all the information you will need to become a qualified Official as well as discovering what other young Officials have been getting up to as they share their own personal experiences.

 Invitations to officiate at non-Kent county events will no longer be sent out, but clubs can have their open competition requests listed here with a link to their own websites or contact email address.
 To register a request, please complete this on-line form but please note that events such as club championships will not be circulated.
 If you want to volunteer to officiate or look for training opportunities at a listed event, checkout the list here and make contact.

 Officials training for synchronised swimming, diving, water polo and open water